kiavashp/kiavashp.github.io/docs/_chapters/the-ring/chapter-one.md

 complete: false
 ---

 From the darkest depths of my unconscious, I slowly began to rise.
-Liked a bubble too large to surface without wobbling sporadically from side to side.
+Like a bubble too large to surface without wobbling sporadically from side to side.
 I still remember it like a dream I've had a hundred times.
 Each moment unfolding in saturated frames.

 The fluorescent lights penetrate my eyes one ray at a time, painting a vibrant canvas that blurred across my retina, like a camera struggling to keep focus.
 (How strange it feels to relate to the world through our creations.)